Legonut/qmk_firmware/keyboards/sol/keymaps/uggnot/readme.md

-# KageUrufu's Sol Layout
+# UggNot's Sol Layout

-Read the keymap for the layout, I don't want to deal with maintained ascii art
+Read the keymap for the layout.

 ## Customize